Whether you are leaping into learning through college, university, or on your own time, there is one thing that is key. That is your mindset.

 What Is a Growth Mindset?

-Compare this to a growth mindset and it’s the polar opposite.
-Even when someone isn’t good at something, a growth mindset ensures that the person thinks they’ll get better over time.
+Compare a fixed mindset person to one with a growth mindset, and it’s the polar opposite.
+Even when someone isn’t good at something or may not already have an innate ability, a growth mindset ensures that the person thinks they’ll get better over time with deliberate practice.

 While you can already see some differences on the surface between a growth mindset vs fixed mindset, there are more aspects to these than that.